-Tania has been a board member of the Journal of Poverty and Social Justice since 2000 (including two periods as editor).
-She is an associate of the Personal Social Services Research Unit at LSE.
-In recent years, she has joined advisory groups for the Department of Communities and Local Government, Department for Work and Pensions, Office for National Statistics, Joseph Rowntree Foundation, Save the Childen UK, and Centre on Household Assets and Savings Management (CHASM) at Birmingham.
+Tania has been a board member of the Journal of Poverty and Social Justice since 2000 (including two periods as editor), a journal that seeks to bring together academics, policymakers and voluntary sector organisations working in these areas..She is an associate of the Care Policy Evaluation Centre and of the International Inequalities Institute at LSE.
+In recent years, she has contributed to steering and advisory groups for the Economic and Social Research Institute in Ireland, the Health Foundation, the Trussell Trust, Save the Childen UK, and Centre on Household Assets and Savings Management (CHASM) at Birmingham.

 Tania was educated at the University of Cambridge and the University of East Anglia before completing her PhD in Social Policy at the LSE in 2005.
 Tania has worked at the LSE since 1995, when she joined CASE’s Welfare State Programme as a Research Officer.
 She became a Research Fellow in 2000, and Deputy Director of CASE in 2011, a role to which she has returned after a stint as Director 2016-2020.